 5. School Zone Alphabet Flash Cards – best flash cards for toddlers to learn the alphabet

 This is yet another great set of flash cards for 2-year-olds or toddlers in that age range.
 School Zone recommends this deck for 3+ year-olds, but you won’t lose anything in introducing your enthusiastic learner to these flash cards when he/she is 2 years old.
-In fact, there may be more to gain because at that age he/she can already associate things.
+In fact, there may be more to gain because, at that age, he/she can already associate things.
 He/she will look at an image and associate it with the corresponding letter.
 You can go the extra mile and teach him/her a few things about pronouncing the letters and basic phonetics.
 That’s how helpful these flash cards can be in language development.

 Reasons to Buy the School Zone Alphabet Flash Cards

 6. Carson Dellosa Alphabet Flash Cards – best flash cards for toddlers to learn phonics songs of the alphabet

 The main difference between these flash cards and the School Zone Alphabet Flash Cards is that this set has the same image for uppercase and lowercase letters.
-For example, the uppercase letter “D” is for dog just as lowercase letter “d” is for dog.
+For example, the uppercase letter “D” is for dog, just as the lowercase letter “d” is for dog.
 This consistency is what makes it a perfect set for phonics songs.
 Otherwise, these two decks of cards are mostly similar.

 Reasons to Buy the Carson Dellosa Alphabet Flash Cards

-We may be in the age of technology but the humble flash card still remains the champion of teaching alphabets, numbers and basic arithmetic.
+We may be in the age of technology, but the humble flash card remains the champion of teaching alphabets, numbers, and basic arithmetic.
 If you have a child, you must introduce him/her to this learning as early as possible.